 - Rent an inflatable boat, canoe or kayak for a determined period of time.
 This option allows you to do your own thing (but a route will be provided).
 You can rent a boat fitting from 2 to 8 passengers.
 Please ask about security measures if you do not have previous raft experience

 - Join an organized tour.
-The most popular tour lasts about an hour and takes you around the historical center.
+The most popular tour lasts about an hour and takes you to the historical center.
 Longer trips (2 hours, half day, full day, multi-day) can be booked too.

 The biggest raft provider in town seems to be Malecek Rafting.
 This company offers wooden rafting too.
 In other words, you can board a raft, sit down and somebody will take care of the paddling.
 This is ideal for those who do not want to get wet or deal with the river rapids.